The Mengerian Stress Index: From Spec to Live Dashboard

 The third proxy is the most analytically valuable and the most operationally difficult to measure.
 It captures the distribution of haircuts that dealers demand against different classes of collateral in tri-party repo markets.
 In calm conditions, haircuts on similar-quality collateral cluster tightly.
 Under stress, the distribution widens dramatically as dealers price differential saleability into otherwise-similar collateral.

 Definition.
-The RHD is the cross-sectional standard deviation of haircuts across asset classes within a given quality tier in tri-party repo, computed daily.
+The RHD is the cross-sectional standard deviation of haircuts across asset classes within a given quality tier in tri-party repo, computed at the highest frequency the available data supports.

 Formula.
 For a set of nn asset classes within a quality tier (e.g., AAA-rated long-duration paper):